Resume Advice & Samples

 - Education: List your degrees in reverse chronological order.
 Include in the education section honors and activities under the appropriate school entry.
 Keep in mind that the honors category is reserved for the activities that you were chosen to participate in through some type of selection process.

 - Experience: The experience section should list in reverse chronological order, all relevant employment.
 The name of the employer should be listed first, followed by the location, and dates of employment.
 Volunteer or unpaid employment may be included in this section along with paid employment.
 Feel free to include work performed as part of your scholastic experiences in your experience section, including legal clinic experience, research for a professor, a pro bono project, and extensive work for a student organization.
-Use active verbs in your job descriptions.
-For example, state “researched and wrote memoranda on issues of jurisdiction and venue,” not “involved in assisting attorneys in the researching and writing of…” Appendix B in the Introduction to Career Development Guide (link) includes a list of action verbs.
-Provide enough description so the potential employer learns something about the projects you worked on and the skills you developed.
+Use action verbs in your job descriptions.
+For example, state “researched and wrote memoranda on issues of jurisdiction and venue,” not “involved in assisting attorneys in the researching and writing of…” Provide enough description so the potential employer learns something about the projects you worked on and the skills you developed.

 - Additional Sections: Following the experience section, many students include an “interests” section listing a few special interests that may matter to an employer.
 It is not mandatory; however, if you have interests that are not already reflected in your application, then you may wish to include it.
 If you have a particular language ability that may be relevant to an employer, you can include a “skills” or “languages” section with that information.